 Or are you?

 It’s not so simple if you have children.

-If this new relationship goes on for 2 months or more, and you are speaking to him or seeing him on a regular basis, then the next step is to have the “talk” with him.
-The “talk” centers on how he has to be sensitive to the kids and their love for their Dad, and how, in general, he can’t move too fast.
+If this new relationship goes on for two or more months and you are speaking to or seeing him on a regular basis, then the next step is to have the “talk” with him.
+The “talk” centers on how he has to be sensitive to the kids and their love for their dad, and how, in general, he can’t move too fast.

 Staying over will have to wait.
 Children understand that sex is a whole other step towards something that might be permanent.
 If your children are pretty secure and your New Beau has handled this right, you can explain in your way that you are now “going steady” with your new partner and he might be staying over once in a while.
 If that plays badly, postpone the overnights for a few months.